Running away...

 Anyway, the symptom this time isn't shoes or The Cure.
 Instead it is compelling explanations!
 Interesting how compelling they feel.

 To be fair to myself, it isn't random aversions.
-The thing about data collection bothers me.
+But they never are!
+I'm looking for a reason to run, and my mind has focused on data collection.
 The questions I have to ask charity funded clients are questions that I would never ask private clients.
 When therapy is being paid for by organisations that deal in data - "to help integrate and analyse health data for better planning, care delivery, and efficiency" this is the deal.
+They want data, they pay me for being a therapist...therapy isn't about data collection.
+But.

 I can use that money to buy courses, to pay for listings, and of course to buy nice food!
 And I have my new direction to create.
 Plus who knows when this ridiculous Jenga Tower financial existence of mine will come toppling down?
 No, not sensible to run or even to walk away from earning money doing a job I love.